dotnet/docs/docs/csharp/language-reference/builtin-types/void.md

 You can also use `void` as a referent type to declare a pointer to an unknown type.
 For more information, see [Pointer types](../../programming-guide/unsafe-code-pointers/pointer-types.md).

-You cannot use `void` as the type of a variable or constant.
+You cannot use `void` as the type of a variable.

 The type keyword `void` is an alias for the .NET <xref:System.Void?displayProperty=nameWithType> type.